zdharma-continuum/zinit/README.md

 <details>
   <summary>Here are the new features and updates added to zinit in the last 90 days.</summary>

+* 19-01-2020
+  - The name has been changed to **Zinit** based on the results of the pool #235.
+  - In general, you don't have to do anything after the name change.
+  - Only a run of `zinit update --all` might be necessary.
+  - You might also want to rename your `zplugin` calls in `zshrc` to `zinit`.

 * 15-01-2020
   - There's a new function, `zpextract`, which unpacks the given file.
 It supports many formats (notably also `dmg` images) – if there's a format that's unsupported please